PythonOpenProjects/VisualQC/README.md

 2) after loaded:

-* use the LEFT mouse button ona a column to plot it
+* use the LEFT mouse button on a column to plot it

 * use the RIGHT mouse button to manipulate the table